 Tests Identifying Diabetic Retinopathy

-If you have diabetes, please make sure to inform your eye care specialist so you can be checked for diabetic retinopathy.
-Several tests are used for diagnosis including: a visual acuity test, pupil dilation, examination of the retina called ophthalmoscopy (looking through a scope called fundus photography), fundus fluorescein angiography (a dye test for straining and leaking), and a optical coherence tomography test, which is optical imaging similar to ultrasound and produces cross sections of the retina.
+If you have diabetes, please make sure to inform your eye care specialist so you can be checked for Diabetic Retinopathy.
+Several tests are used for diagnosis including: a visual acuity test, pupil dilation, examination of the retina called ophthalmoscopy, and an Optical Coherence Tomography (OCT) test, which is optical imaging like an ultrasound and produces cross sections of the retina.

 Treatments for Patients with Diabetic Retinopathy

-Dominion Eye Care in VA provides various treatments for patients suffering with diabetic retinopathy.
+Dominion Eye Care in VA provides various treatments for patients suffering with Diabetic Retinopathy.
 The most important thing to remember is to get help and seek treatment before the disease advances and destroys the retina.
-Depending on the severity or progression of the disease, our ophthalmologists will employ any number of treatments including: laser surgery, injection of corticosteroids or anti-VEGF agents into the eye, and vitrectomy.
-Once you have been diagnosed with diabetic retinopathy, it will not go away but the progression can be stopped or slowed down.
+Depending on the severity or progression of the disease, our ophthalmologists will employ any number of treatments and may refer you to retina specialists.
+Once you have been diagnosed with Diabetic Retinopathy, it typically will not go away, but the progression can be stopped or slowed down.

 If you have Diabetes, you are at risk for Diabetic Retinopathy.
 Call Dominion Eye Care ophthalmologists in Manassas, VA and Warrenton, VA for more information today.